EchoVideo Help - Main Page

 How can I Post Videos in Canvas?

-There are two methods for sharing your class material with students in Canvas, both options provide instructors, robust user Analytics and the ability to push student participation to the gradebook in Canvas.
+There are two methods for sharing your class material with students in Canvas.
+EchoVideo gathers user Analytics and you can push student participation to the gradebook in Canvas.

-Can I reuse EchoVideo content from a previous semester?
+Can I reuse EchoVideo content from a previous course?

 Can I track student video views with EchoVideo?